Home » Become Certified » Certification Program

 In order to pass, you will need to demonstrate 98 percent accuracy.
 If you do not receive a passing grade, you will only need to retake and pass this portion of the exam in order to receive your certification.

-1. Review all information found on the Sample Questions page of AAERT website.
+1. Review all information found on the Exam Resources page of AAERT website.
 You will find many federal formatting examples, Word templates, as well as a practice Sample Transcript with answer key.

 2. CET Practical Transcript: You must use federal formatting and your transcript must include a title page, index page, and certificate.